hyuqing11/Properties_Calculation/README.md

 - `conf.dump_all`: Includes atom positions and velocities

 ## 4. Imtermeidate Scattering Function (property_type=2)
-This opetion calculates the imtermediate scattering function and dynamics structure factors for materials
+This option calculates the imtermediate scattering function and dynamics structure factors for materials

 ## 5. Other Properties (Work in Progress)
 Additional material properties are currently under development and will be added to the repository soon.